How to figure out what is wrong with your telescope when the

 difficult, but hopefully this article will allow you to identify one

-fairly easily, and this will then allow you to track down the other.
+fairly easily, and then after fixing it you will be able to track down

 In order for this article to make sense, first we have to set some